holgerhennig/stitching/README.rst

 Stitching
 =========

 Stitch images to form a montage.
 A montage contains of a n-by-n grid, where in each grid compartment an image can be placed, e.g., a 5-by-5 montage contains 25 images in total.
-For more information on the imaging flow cytometry workflow and the image stitching (also referred to as image tiling) visit http://cellprofiler.org/imagingflowcytometry/
+Visit http://cellprofiler.org/imagingflowcytometry/ for more information on the imaging flow cytometry workflow and the image stitching (also referred to as image tiling).

 Requirements
 ============